-Common Management Admission Test (CMAT) is a national level entrance test conducted every year by AICTE under the directions of Ministry of Human Resource Development.
+Common Management Admission Test (CMAT) is a national level entrance test conducted by National Testing Agency (NTA).
+Till 2018, it was conducted by All India Council for Technical Education (AICTE) as per the directions of Ministry of Human Resource Development (MHRD), Government of India.
 It is a computer based test consisting of objective type questions.
 The CMAT exam score is accepted by all AICTE- Approved University / Departments/ Affiliated Colleges.
 Around 50-60,000 aspirants take the CMAT exam every year to fulfill their MBA dream.

 What is the structure and syllabus of CMAT?